 The Volcker Rule

-While the Glass-Steagall Act had barred deposit-taking banks from conducting proprietary trading, the repeal of that proscription with the Gramm-Leach-Bliley Act (1999) led to rapid growth in trading by major banks.
-In the wake of the financial crisis, former Fed chairman Paul Volcker (PDF) proposed banning proprietary trading by these banks, reasoning that financial firms backed by government deposit insurance should not be permitted to trade speculatively for their own benefit.
-However, officials, often bogged down in technical disputes, have continued to miss target dates to finalize this regulation.
+While the Glass-Steagall Act had barred deposit-taking banks from conducting proprietary trading, its repeal with the Gramm-Leach-Bliley Act (1999) led to rapid growth in trading by major banks.
+In the wake of the financial crisis, former Fed chairman Paul Volcker proposed banning proprietary trading by these banks, reasoning that financial firms backed by government deposit insurance should not be permitted to trade speculatively for their own benefit.

 Consumer Financial Protection Bureau